SanCHEESE/ImgReconstruction/README.md

 # Image reconstruction
 My image processing project

-The goal is to remove local blurred patches with similar non-blurred patches taken from same input image
+The goal is to fix local blurred patches with similar non-blurred patches taken from the same input image